kaschube-lab/Influence_mapping/README.md

 ```
 ./demos/fig4.ipynb
 ```
+Parameter sets used for the model provided in `./Model/model_params.py`

 Run the notebook using **Jupyter Notebook** or **JupyterLab**.

 The demo reproduces the main simulation results shown in **Figure 4** of the paper.